Julian22222/PRACTICE/CICD/README.md

         steps:            //<-- contains actions in order to perform
             - name: Checkout  //<-- name is not mandatory field, can be skipped
             //then follows action(uses) or run command
               uses: actions/checkout@v4     //<--allow to download our Project Repository to GitHub virtual machine, @v4 <--version of checkout version
-            -name: Install deps
+            - name: Install deps
               run: npm ci//<-- run will allow to make some command in our environment in ubuntu latest
             // npm ci --> (will install all dependencies in GitHub virtual machine), the same as npm install
             - name: Lint   //<-- Lint check correct code syntax
             run: npm run lint